lwa99/Topology-Spectral-Sequence/DevelopmentDoc.md

 3. Homogeneous Non-zero Polynomial:    bigrade is non-trivial

+Difficulties when handling polynomial is that when each polynomial is created from any operation, we need to drop off components that are actually zero.
+This means polynomials are classified in real time.

 Information about a polynomials:

 1. A sorted dictionary that map exponents to coefficients.

 2. A sorted dictionary that map bigrades to coordinates.
 (Derived from the first one)

-Difficulties when handling polynomial is that when each polynomial is created from any operation, we need to drop off components that are actually zero.

 ##### Homogeneous Polynomial